vihari/slides/mlr_iitb.md

 ###### Conclusion ######
 * The effective capacity of several networks is large enough to shatter the training data, and yet they do fine on test data.
-  It is still a missing piece of puzzle as to what agent is acting the Wizard.
+  It is still a missing piece of the puzzle as to what the agent is responsible.
 * Yet to discover formal measures under which these enormous models are simple and finally explain the generalization.